Gibbs point process approximation: Total variation bounds using Stein's method

 \end{example}

-\subsection{Processes violating the stability condition \SSS}
+\subsection{Processes violating the stability condition $\SSS$}

-Many Gibbs processes satisfy Condition \SSS, but there are some important exceptions.
+Many Gibbs processes satisfy condition $\SSS$, but there are some important exceptions.
 In the present subsection we provide a technique for treating these exceptions.
-In Subsection~\ref{ssec:g-pip} we apply this technique to general PIPs.
+In Section~\ref{ssecg-pip} we apply this technique to general PIPs.

-We call an event $A$ \emph{hereditary} if the corresponding indicator function is hereditary, i.e.\ if $\eta \in A$ implies $\xi \in A$ for all subconfigurations $\xi \subset \eta$.
+We call an event $A$ \emph{hereditary} if the corresponding indicator function is hereditary, that is, if $\eta\in A$ implies $\xi \in A$ for all subconfigurations $\xi\subset\eta$.

-Let $A$ be a hereditary event such that $\P(\Eta \in A)>0$.
-Let $\Eta_A \sim \msl(\Eta \mvert \Eta \in A)$.
-For instance, if $A=\{\eta \in \mfn \colon |\eta|\le M\}$ for some $M \in \NN$; then $\Eta_A$ has the same distribution as $\Eta$ conditioned on not having more than $M$ points.
-In many cases $\Eta_A$ then satisfies \SSS, even if the original process $\Eta$ does not.
+Let $A$ be a hereditary event such that ${\mathbb P}(\mathrm{H}\in A)>0$.
+Let $\mathrm{H}_A \sim\mathscr{L}(\mathrm{H}\mvert\mathrm{H}\in A)$.
+For instance, if $A=\{\eta\in\mathfrak{N}\colon|\eta|\le M\}$ for some $M \in \mathbb{N}$; then $\mathrm{H}_A$ has the same distribution as $\mathrm{H}$ conditioned on not having more than $M$ points.
+In many cases $\mathrm{H}_A$ then satisfies $\SSS$, even if the original process $\mathrm{H}$ does not.